Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 * WARN if OCSP stapling is switched on for a certificate it cannot be set up for.
 Apache says so once per certificate on every start and then serves TLS without stapling.
 * WARN if the log file is configured but is not an existing regular file.
 * UNKNOWN if not a single line in the window carries an Apache log level or message code.
 The source is then something else, the access log for example.
-* UNKNOWN if no log file could be determined at all, or if `ErrorLog` hands the log to syslog or pipes it into a program, neither of which is a file the check can open.
+* UNKNOWN if no log file could be determined at all, or if `ErrorLog` hands the log to syslog or pipes it into a program and no virtual host names a file either, neither of the two being a file the check can open.
+Where the virtual hosts do name files, those carry the run and the output says that the server's own log is missing from it.
+* WARN if a log this check was told to read could not be read at all.
+The run goes on with the other sources rather than reporting the state of the ones that happened to work.
 * OK if the log file is empty, which is what a log looks like right after logrotate ran.
 * OK with `--no-match-severity` at its default when `--match` dropped every line; set it to `warn`, `crit` or `unknown` to have a filter that matches nothing reported instead.
 * The size of the log file is reported and trended but never alerted on.
 Apache defines no cutoff of its own, and an unrotated log is the business of `logrotate` and of the [disk-usage](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/disk-usage.md) check.